break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 };
 ```

-Now, let's wire them up to our Storybook template.
+Now, let's wire them up to our Storybook template (feel free to do the same with our Icon template).

 ```ts
 const Template = (args: any) => `